 Welcome to the Philadelphia Fire Department (PFD).
 I believe that as you navigate through this site your level of awareness of Fire Prevention, Emergency Medical Services, Emergency Planning, and our structure will be heightened.
 Please remember that smoke alarms combined with a planned and practiced home escape plan save lives!

-Fire Commissioner Lloyd Ayers recently stated: "The proper installation and maintenance of smoke alarms and a practiced home escape plan could mean the difference between life and death should a fire occur."
+Fire Commissioner Derrick J. V. Sawyer recently stated: "The proper installation and maintenance of smoke alarms and a practiced home escape plan could mean the difference between life and death should a fire occur."

 The "Power Through It All Campaign," sponsored by Energizer Battery and the International Association of Fire Chiefs (I.A.F.C.) encourages us to use flashlights and other battery-operated devices instead of candles when the power goes out.
 Brochures, containing additional information and safety tips are now available at fire stations throughout the City.

 OCTOBER 3, 2014 – FORTY-THIRD ANNUAL FIRE PREVENTION DINNER DANCE